Department of Economics

 The Board of Regents of the

-University of Maryland System voted on April 19th to approve a
+University of Maryland System voted on April of 2019 to

 Master of Science program.
-The proposal has also
+The proposal was also

 One practical implication of the STEM

-designation is that international graduates of the M.S.
+designation is that international graduates of our program are

-program will be eligible for a 2-year extension to the
+now eligible for a 2-year extension to the standard 1-year

-standard 1-year Optional Practical Training in the U.S. after
+Optional Practical Training in the U.S. Being eligible

-graduation.
-“We have hired students from the University of
+have hired students from the University of Maryland’s Applied

-inception.
-The STEM designation gives Optimal and other
+designation gives Optimal and other potential employers a

 “The program’s curriculum has always